Familial DNA Searches

 Free Criminal Case Review

 Familial DNA searches are one way for investigators to discover new evidence in a case.
 If you're facing criminal charges based on a familial DNA search or if you object to the providing DNA to authorities, a skilled criminal defense attorney can advise you of your options and ensure that your rights are protected.
-Contact a local attorney today for a free consultation.
+Contact a local attorney today for a free case review.